Kipjr/mc-distant-horizons/Readme.md

 > A mod that adds a Level of Detail System to Minecraft

+## Please move to main branch, this branch is mainly used for porting to newer versions of Minecraft until main becomes stable

 # What is Distant Horizons?

 This mod adds a Level Of Detail (LOD) system to Minecraft.\